mwpowellhtx/cplusplusquestions/README.md

   * Second, the scope of the response we are interested in: we want the first N largest numbers.

 From there we simply use "standard" language features such as [std::cout](http://www.cplusplus.com/reference/iostream/cout/) to report the response.

+## Question 3 Proposal

+Given a sorted array of strings, which is interspersed with empty strings, write a binary search function to find the location of a given string.

+For example, find "ball" in ["at","","","","ball","","","car","dad","",""] will return 4.

+### Solution

+I took an [iterator](http://www.cplusplus.com/reference/iterator/RandomAccessIterator/) based approach on this one.
+With iterator arithmetic the desired index can be determined.
+Assumptions are that are rely on our trusted vector, once again.

+Additionally, "binary" is somewhat of a misnomer here.
+I understand what we are wanting to accomplish there, which is more like a bisectional algorithm than a truly binary one.

+The solution itself depends on only vectors and iterators.
+The tests, demonstrations of solution application, may interject additional dependencies on the element type, such as for integers or strings.